 Improve your allergies!
-Explaining the anti-allergic effects of green tea
+Learn about the anti-allergic effects of green tea

 Introduction